expectedparrot/edsl/docs/index.rst

 - :ref:`filestore`: Store and share files for use in EDSL projects.
 - :ref:`remote_inference`: Run surveys on the Expected Parrot server.
 - :ref:`remote_caching`: Automatically store survey results and API calls on the Expected Parrot server.
-- :ref:`notebooks`: Instructions for sharing `.ipynb` files with other users at the Coop.
+- :ref:`notebooks`: Instructions for posting `.ipynb` files to the Coop.

 Importing Data